Than E: 1928 - 1930

 After her graduation from the Judson College, Than E taught English to 9th and 10th standard students at Cushing High School in Rangoon.

 After two years of teaching she applied for a state scholarship and was selected to go to the Institute of Education at University College London.

 1931

 One day, Than E got a call from the Education Officer in charge of foreign students at the India House.
-In 1931, Burma was still a province of India according to the British Rule in Burma.
+In 1931, Burma was still a province of India.
 The officer told Than E that Gerald Kelly wanted a suitable Burmese model.

 The portrait painted by Gerald Kelly was titled "Sao Ohn Kya" and was reproduced in prints and sold.
 The model was Sao Ohn Nyunt who was a Shan Kengtung princess married to Hsipaw prince Sao Ohn Kya.

 1931-1942

 When Than E returned from England, the Great Depression that originated in the United States had spread to Burma.
 Many Burmese landowners lost their farms to foreign creditors and, moreover, European plantations and mining operations were closed down.
 There was civil and racial unrest.

 As a result, no government jobs were available.
 However, Than E found a teaching job at ABM Karen School, a school run by the American Baptist Mission in Henzada (now Hinthada).
 She taught English to secondary and high school students.

 The next year, she got a teaching job at the Teachers' Training College of the Rangoon University (now Yangon Institute of Education).
 Her job was to teach English to those training to become teachers to get the Rangoon University Diploma of Teaching.
 Than E also taught English to pupils in classes at the attached TTC Practicing School.